 After-Hours Student Support: Sunday-Thursday (24 hours a day)

 Phone Support: 252-328-9866: TollFree:1-800-340-7081

 You will need to have access to a reliable computer with an internet connection.
 Students are not required to purchase a specific computer brand, although one might realize a cost savings by purchasing one of the recommended models from the preferred vendors through the ECU Dowdy Student Stores.

-Beginning Fall 2011, all enrolled students are eligible for free Microsoft products!
+All enrolled students are eligible for free Microsoft products!
 Products can be instantly downloaded or CD/DVD media can be ordered (students pay shipping).
 You will need the current Microsoft Office suite for you nursing classes.